-Essays earning a score of 6 respond to the prompt adequately.
-They adequately establish and support their position on one or more than one of Schopenhauer's claims.
-These essays may refer to the passage explicitly or implicitly.
+Essays earning a score of 6 respond to the prompt adequately, taking a position on the value of public statements of opinion and developing the position with appropriate evidence.
 The writing may contain lapses in diction or syntax, but generally the prose is clear.

-5 Essays earning a score of 5 establish and support their position on one or more than one of Schopenhauer's claims but do so unevenly, inconsistently, or insufficiently.
+5 Essays earning a score of 5 take a position on the value of public statements of opinion and support the position with evidence.
+These essays may, however, provide uneven, inconsistent, or limited arguments and/or evidence.
 The writing may contain lapses in diction or syntax, but it usually conveys the student's ideas.